Oh, what a night!

 Never Been Kissed

-Drew Barrymore stars in this teen rom-com as Josie Geller, a journalist who goes undercover at a local high school to report on the truth of what’s going on in the lives of teenagers.
-She goes to the prom (the theme of which is famous historical couples) dressed as Rosalind from As You Like It, and is elected prom queen only to reject the title and confess her deception in a dramatic, tearful speech.
+Drew Barrymore stars in this teen rom-com as Josie Geller, a copy editor who goes undercover at a local high school to report on the truth of what’s going on in the lives of teenagers.
+The former geek goes to the prom (the theme of which is famous historical couples) dressed as Rosalind from As You Like It, and is elected prom queen only to reject the title and confess her deception in a dramatic, tearful speech.

 When four high school friends vow to lose their virginities before graduation, prom night is certain to play an important role in their quest.
 The prom itself in American Pie is fairly anticlimactic as far as completion of the boys’ mission is concerned, and one of them, Jim (Jason Biggs), delivers an impassioned speech about how meaningless the whole enterprise was to begin with.
 At the afterparty, however, all four boys fulfill their pact.